IBM/container-service-getting-started-wt/README.md

 IBM Cloud provides the capability to run applications in containers on Kubernetes.
 The IBM Cloud Container Service runs Kubernetes clusters which deliver the following:

-* powerful tools
+* Powerful tools
-* an intuitive user experience
+* Intuitive user experience
-* built-in security and isolation to enable rapid delivery of secure applications
+* Built-in security and isolation to enable rapid delivery of secure applications
-* cloud services including cognitive capabilities from Watson
+* Cloud services including cognitive capabilities from Watson
-* the capability to manage dedicated cluster resources for both stateless applications and stateful workloads
+* Capability to manage dedicated cluster resources for both stateless applications and stateful workloads

-Note: This workshop leverages the IBM Cloud Container Service but the core workshop procedure should work on any Kubernetes environment.
-The exception to this is the initial setup (Lab 0) of the IBM Cloud account and provisioning of a new Kubernetes cluster on the IBM Cloud.

 Preconditions:  This doc expects a IBM Cloud account and all [CLIs installed](https://console.ng.bluemix.net/docs/containers/cs_cli_install.html).

-# Overview and Initial Setup
+# Overview and initial setup

 Preconditions:  This lab expects a IBM Cloud account.
 Running from the CLI expects that you will have the CLIs installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html.
 If you do not yet have a IBM Cloud account or the Kubernetes CLI, please do [lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) before starting the course.

 This lab is an introduction to  using Docker containers on Kubernetes in the IBM Cloud Container Service.
 By the end of the course you will understand the core concepts of Kubernetes and be able to deploy your own applications on Kubernetes in the IBM Cloud Container Service.

-If you haven't already, provision a cluster (this can take a few minutes, so let it start first) with `bx cs cluster-create --name=<name-of-cluster>`
+If you haven't already, provision a cluster (this can take a few minutes, so let it start first) with `bx cs cluster-create --name <name-of-cluster>`

 After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
 Run `bx cs clusters` and make sure that your cluster is in state "deployed".
-Then use `bx cs workers yourclustername` and make sure that all worker nodes are in state "deployed" with Status "Deploy Automation Successful".
+Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "deployed" with Status "Deploy Automation Successful".

-#  Lab Overview
+#  Lab overview

 [Lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) (Optional): Provides a walkthrough for installing IBM Cloud command-line tools and the Kubernetes CLI.
-You can skip this lab if you have the containers-registry plugin, the IBM Cloud CLI and kubectl already installed on your machine.
+You can skip this lab if you have the IBM Cloud CLI, the container-service plugin, the containers-registry plugin, and the kubectl CLI already installed on your machine.

 [Lab 1](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%201): This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.